jesa974/SpotAPI/README.md

-# /!\ Before everything for authentication : delete everything concerning "read_birthdate" in spotify-auth in nodes_modules /!\
+# /!\ Before everything for authentication /!\

+## We need to delete everything concerning "read_birthdate" in spotify-auth in nodes_modules

 Delete this line in "spotify-auth.js" in "nodes_modules" : READ_BIRTHDATE: 'user-read-birthdate'
 Delete this parameter from "spotify-auth.metadata.json" in "nodes_modules" : "READ_BIRTHDATE":"user-read-birthdate"